Krazubu/TinkeringWithTradfri/Teardown/Teardown.md

 The basic working it that the EFR32 provides PWM levels between 0 and 3,3v on pins PC02, PC03, PC04 and PC05 to adjust those parameters.
 In our case, for the LED2002G5 which only has power and temperature, pin PC02 gives the power level and PC03 gives the temperature.
 It is thus possible to simulate full power level by shorting +3,3V and PC02 pads on the PCB (around the notch that holds the EFR32).
 The same can be achieved for temperature by shorting +3,3v and PC03.
-If you want something adjustable, a variable resistor will allow you to chose the right power and temperature.

 ## 5b - Full reassembly of the light bulb.